maxilie/TC2_public/README.md

 <details open>
 <summary>About the Project</summary>

-TC2 is the Python edition of TradeCatcher Java, carefully rewritten and designed to make it as quick as possible to implement new strategies and technical analysis models, optimize the strategies and models, and visualize and control the strategies and models.
+TC2 is the Python edition of my original TradeCatcher Java project, carefully rewritten and designed to make it as quick as possible to implement new strategies and technical analysis models, optimize the strategies and models, and visualize them.

 Additionally, TC2 includes a webpanel that enables more precise control of the program's operations.

-The following sections of this `README.md` explain the project's backend.
-Information on the front-end is found in `README-Frontend.md`.
 </details>